AceCJM/ShelfDB/README.md

     cd ShelfDB/src
     ```

-2. **Set up the database:**
+2. **Set up the database and admin user:**
-    - By default, the database file will be created at `db/shelf.db` on first run.
+    ```sh
+    python3 setup.py
+    ```
+    - This script will create the database, tables, and a default admin user.
-    - You can specify a custom location by setting the `DB_FILE` environment variable.
+    - You can specify the database location and admin credentials during setup.

 3. **Start the PHP built-in server (for development):**
     ```sh